laurent22/joplin/BUILD.md

 > How to work on the app from Windows?

-You should not use WSL at all because this is a GUI app that lives outside of WSL, and the WSL layer can cause all kind of very hard to debug issues.
+**You should not use WSL at all** because this is a GUI app that lives outside of WSL, and the WSL layer can cause all kind of very hard to debug issues.
 It can also lock files in node_modules that cannot be unlocked when the app crashes.
 (You need to restart your computer.)
 Likewise, don't run the TypeScript watch command from WSL.

 So everything should be done from a Windows Command prompt or Windows PowerShell running as Administrator.
+All build and start commands are designed to work cross-platform, including on Windows.